This makes it confusing as to why the breeders chose to combine these two in the first place.

 Shih Tzus tend to have flatter faces and a more rounded head shape.
 Pin-Tzus have small, triangular ears that usually hang flat on the side of their heads.

 Pin-Tzus tend to have a thick, medium-length coat.
 This is a combination of both of the parenting breeds.

 The Miniature Pinscher has very short-cropped hair whereas the Shih Tzu has very long, thick hair.
 These dogs almost always get their coloring and markings from the Pinscher, however.

 As a result, their fur is usually all black with mahogany markings on their chest, face, and paws.

 How Big is a Full-Grown Pin-Tzu?

 Pin-Tzus are very small dogs, and they rarely weigh over 12 or 13 pounds when fully grown.
 Looking at their height, they tend to be around 10 or 11 inches tall, but some can grow up to a foot.

-Unlike most breeds where males are slightly than the females, the Pin-Tzu has a relatively even size across the board.
+Unlike most breeds where males are slightly larger than the females, the Pin-Tzu has a relatively even size across the board.

 Their small size makes them a great option for people who live in small city apartments or tiny homes without a lot of extra space.

 What is the Life Expectancy of the Pin-Tzu?